RealCaddish/AfghanConflicts/README.md

 I'm going to primarily use the command line utilizing GDAL/OGR command utilities for data processing and trimming but may incorporate QGIS and MapShaper.

-The resulting dataset will then be ported into an HTML document with CSS and Javascript to create a webpage. jQuery and Leaflet are the primary libaries used for these tasks.
+The resulting dataset will then be ported into an HTML document with CSS and JavaScript to create a webpage. jQuery and Leaflet are the primary libraries used for these tasks.

 ## 1.1 Create the Conflict Points Shapefile with ogr2ogr